wet-boew-wem/wetkit-widgets/README.md

 WetKit Widgets
 ================
-Creates widgets for use with Drupal WEM.
+Creates widgets for use with Drupal WxT.

 Key Features
 * HTML5 Video File Entity